Skip to main content

 As one of the patients in my group said, “this is what we paid for, to become neutropenic.”
 I agree.
 This is when the MS-infected immune system becomes depleted, and we get to grow back a brand new one.

+My primary MS symptom is pain.
 A couple days ago, I tried to cut my carbamazepine (Tegretol) dose by a third to check my resulting pain levels.
-(My primary MS symptom is pain.)
 That was a bad idea.
 A few hours later, I found myself gobbling down the rest to make up the remainder of the dose.
 I guess I got a little cocky because my pain levels have generally been lower since the first chemotherapy.
 No worries.
 There’s still two years of recovery ahead of me, so I need to remember to buck the urge for immediate satisfaction.

 Goodbye body hair.
 It’s been falling out for a couple days, so time to get proactive.
 Most of the other patients are already bald.